spikebike/Backups-Done-Right-legacy/README.md

 * restores with permissions, symlinks etc.
 * open source - be sure that nobody gets your data
 * backups are stored encrypted - you don't need to trust in your sysadmin
+* encryption key does not get transfered - you always keep the key on your side

 ## Maintainers